 You don’t have to put up with that irritating layer of sawdust that seems to settle throughout the shop, garage or basement every time you cut and sand a few lengths of trim.
 Nor do you have to shell out the big bucks for a central dust collection system.

 You can capture most nuisance dust with a standard shop vacuum and a few accessories.
-In this article, we’ll show you how to assemble a simple, inexpensive dust control system that’ll suck up most of that sawdust before it gets all over the house.
+In this article, we’ll show you how to assemble simple, inexpensive DIY dust collectors that’ll suck up most of that sawdust before it gets all over the house.

 If you’re lucky, you can plug the vacuum hose directly into the dust port of your tool.
 But that won’t happen often, because the size of dust ports on power hand tools varies.

-The best strategy is to buy a universal adapter, which is available at home centers and other stores that sell shop vacuum accessories.
-You simply cut the soft rubber with a utility knife to fit the dust port on the tool and the vacuum hose.
+The best strategy for a DIY dust collector is to buy a universal adapter, which is available at home centers and other stores that sell shop vacuum accessories.
+You simply cut the soft rubber with a utility knife to fit the dust port on the tool and the vacuum hose for a woodworking dust collection system.
 (We recommend 1-1/4 in. hose for most hand power tools.)
 However, keep duct tape handy for odd-size dust ports.
+(Check out another great use for a shop vacuum you haven’t thought about.)

 Buy bench-top tools with dust ports whenever possible